Outreach Tri-Cities has third annual community event in Founders Park

-JOHNSON CITY, Tenn (WJHL)- Outreach Tri-Cities had their third annual community event from 2 PM to 4 PM at Founders Park on Saturday.
+JOHNSON CITY, Tenn (WJHL)- Outreach Tri-Cities had their third annual community event Sunday at Founders Park on Saturday.

 Outreach organizers say it’s a time to give back to the community to those who are having difficult times.